 My doctor and I scheduled the procedure three days after my period.
 It means you must be clean during the colposcopy, not bleeding or anything.
 You did not have any vaginal intercourse two days before the colposcopy.
 And don’t use tampons two days before the procedure.
 Also, don’t use vaginal medications two days before your schedule.
 It’s better to wear a dress or skirt instead of pants or shorts during your medical procedure for your convenience.

 It will take at least 15 business days or more to get the results.

 How to cope with the anxiety while waiting for the results?

 I was anxious during the wait.
 I waited for a month!
-For some reasons, the hospital missed to call me though I have given them my valid and correct contact details.
-I just went there personally to get my results.
+For some reason, the hospital missed calling me though I have given them my valid and correct contact details.
+So I just went there personally to get my results.

 During the wait, I avoid thinking about it.
 I boosted my spirituality by reading scriptures, watching motivational and inspirational speeches and films.
 I made myself busy.
-You must basically feed your mind with positivity and train your mindset that whatever the result is, it will be for your good.
-You can also speak to you love ones about it and surely, they will help you cease the anxiety.
+You must feed your mind with positivity and train your mindset to accept whatever the result is because it’s for your good.
+You can also speak to your loved ones about it, and indeed, they will help you cease the anxiety.

 I hope you gained some insight and understanding of colposcopy.
 It may seem intimidating at first, but trust me!
 It’s not complicated.
 And it’s best for you as a woman.